 When emergency heat is used, your heat pump is not.
 Overall, emergency heat is made to warm your house if there is a problem with your heat pump or if it cannot adequately heat your home.

-What Temperature should AUX Heat Come On?
+What Temperature Should AUX Heat Come On?

-Your auxiliary heat should turn on when the outdoor temps are near 30° Fahrenheit and below.
+Your auxiliary heat should turn on when outdoor temperatures are near 30° Fahrenheit and below.
 This temperature is when your air-source heat pump struggles to obtain enough heat from the outside air to warm your house.
 Therefore, when the temperature is below 30 degrees, AUX heat is needed to supplement your heat pump.

 When this 30-degree temperature is reached, your AUX heat should turn on automatically- you do not need to operate it manually.
-If your auxiliary heat is on when the weather is warm, you should contact a professional to help you find the problem.
+If your auxiliary heat is on when the weather is warm, contact a professional to help you find the problem.

 What Temperature Should I Set My Heat Pump in the Winter?